rethinkdb/rethinkdb-rs/api/ruby/index.md

 - `inserted`: the number of new documents added.
 You can have new documents inserted if you do a point-replace on a key that isn't in the table or you do a replace on a selection and one of the documents you are replacing has been deleted
-- `deleted`: the number of deleted documents when doing a replace with null
+- `deleted`: the number of deleted documents when doing a replace with `nil`
 - `errors`: the number of errors encountered while performing the replace; if errors occurred performing the replace, first_error contains the text of the first error encountered
 - `skipped`: 0 for a replace operation